-- satisfy the time, sequence and capacity constraints, - optimise the use the capacities available, - · minimise the inventory costs, and - are schedulable and realisable on the short-term.
+- satisfy the time, sequence and capacity constraints, - optimise the use the capacities available, - minimise the inventory costs, and - are schedulable and realisable on the short-term.

-The medium-term planning and the short-term, shop floor level scheduling are connected by aggregation (Váncza, et al., 2004).
-The latter - based on constraint programming (Kovács, et al., 2003) - takes the capacity constraints, the resource requirements of elementary operations, the precedence constraints between them, and the manufacturing, set-up and transfer times, into account.
+The medium-term planning and the short-term, shop floor level scheduling are connected by aggregation [19].
+The latter - based on constraint programming [4] - takes the capacity constraints, the resource requirements of elementary operations, the precedence constraints between them, and the manufacturing, set-up and transfer times, into account.

 2.2.
-Simulation-supported production-scheduling
+Simulation-supported Production-Scheduling

 The above system generates close-to-optimal production and capacity plans on the medium term, and detailed production schedules on the short term.
 Production plans and schedules, let them be generated by the most sophisticated methods, make not much sense if they cannot be executed.
 However, assumptions (e.g., concerning resource availability, production technology) taken by planning time are often violated at execution time.
 The closer we are to the realization of plans and schedules, the higher is the chance of unexpected events that can render plans and schedules inadequate.
-That is why practical scheduling is driven by uncertainty, and the methods applied in dynamic job shops rarely utilize theoretical results (McKay and Wiers, 1999).
+That is why practical scheduling is driven by uncertainty, and the methods applied in dynamic job shops rarely utilize theoretical results [8].